 Berkeley was posted captain with seniority from 21 September 1790 whilst commanding the Fury 16 at the time of the Spanish Armament, during which period of alarm he was employed off Cadiz to keep watch on the Spanish fleet before personally reporting back to the Admiralty in early October.

-In early1793, following the commencement of the French Revolutionary War, he commanded a squadron of gunboats in the defence of the Dutch canals against the French army of General Charles Fran?ois Dumouriez, for which service he received a gold medal from the Prince of Orange.
-He then joined the Assurance 44, which had been recommissioned in April, going out to the Mediterranean in the following February before departing in May to serve in Vice-Admiral Sir John Jervis?s operations against the French Caribbean islands during the remainder of 1794.
-He left the Assurance during the following winter.
+In early1793, following the commencement of the French Revolutionary War, he commanded a squadron of gunboats in the defence of the Dutch canals against the French army of General Charles François Dumouriez, for which service he received a gold medal from the Prince of Orange.
+He then joined the Assurance 44, which had been recommissioned in April, going out to the Mediterranean in February 1794 before departing to join Vice-Admiral Sir John Jervis’ Leeward Islands campaign.
+In April Lieutenant Charles Ogle was appointed acting-captain of the Assurance and it would appear that Berkeley returned home.

 In August 1795 Berkeley commissioned the new Emerald 36, and after joining the Mediterranean fleet at Lisbon in early 1797 he was despatched by Jervis with three frigates and two sloops to try and effect the capture of the disabled Sant?sima Trinidad 130, following the Battle of St. Vincent on 14 February.
 Sighting her on the 20th, Berkeley unaccountably failed to bring her to action, for which failure he was criticised by newspapers and commentators amidst rumours that he would be brought to a court martial, although in the event Jervis did not pursue the matter.